nadiahpk/nadiahpk.github.io/_posts/2019-02-26-structural-uncertainty.md

 instead of calculating how frequently a candidate structure can reproduce the 'observed' species responses across parameter space, we examine when a candidate structure *cannot* reproduce the observation *regardless of* the parameter values.
-This distinction is crucial to overcoming the inherent bias of the probabilistic approach towards simpler structures.
+This distinction also overcomes the inherent bias of the probabilistic approach towards simpler structures.

 Fig. 5 tabulates the frequency $$Q$$ with which each candidate structure is identified as impossible,